This topic explains particular actions that can be performed by live site users in a document library.

 2 these actions are only available if the workflow applied to the document is configured to use check-in/check-out

 Document libraries are typically used with Versioning without workflow.
 In this case, document in the libraries are in the Published workflow step all the time and a new version of the document is created with each modification.
-Please refer to Development -> Workflow and versioning for more information on workflows in Kentico CMS.
+Please refer to Content management -> Workflow and versioning for more information on workflows in Kentico CMS.